Average Savings by Age in America

 1. Get a Handle on Spending

 Make a budget, track your spending and look for ways to reduce your expenses, both right now and over the long term.
-As examples, consider putting half of your annual bonus into a CD for safekeeping, or cancel an unwanted streaming subscription and send the payment amount to savings every month.
+For example, consider putting half of your annual bonus into a CD for safekeeping, or cancel an unwanted subscription and send the payment amount to savings every month.

 2. Automate Your Savings

-Setting up your bank accounts to send an automatic transfer to your savings account every month (or every paycheck) makes saving effortless and helps increase the chances that you'll save consistently.
-And if out of sight is out of mind, you may never miss the money.
+Pay yourself first: Setting up your bank accounts to make automatic transfers to savings every month (or every paycheck) makes saving effortless and helps increase the chances that you'll save consistently.
+And since out of sight is often out of mind, you may never miss the money.

 3. Pay Down Debt

-Making monthly debt payments cuts into the amount you can allocate toward spending and saving.
-Pay down high-interest credit card debt, which can grow quickly through interest charges alone.
-Paying off car loans, personal loans or student loans frees up money you can route directly to savings.
+Monthly debt payments cut into your spending and your ability to save.
+As part of your savings program, pay down high-interest credit card debt, which can grow quickly through interest charges alone.
+Paying off car loans, personal loans or student loans also frees up money you can route directly to savings.

 4. Mind Your APYs

-The interest you earn on your savings can make a huge difference over time.
-As of November 2024, the difference between the annual percentage yield (APY) of a typical savings account and a top high-yield savings account can be greater than 4%.
-The additional interest you earn grows your balance with no additional effort on your part.
-At 0.02% APY, $5,000 earns $1 in a year.
-At 4.5%, it earns $230.
-Five years later, the high-interest account has a balance of $6,262 while the low-interest account has $5,005.
+The interest rate you earn on your savings can make a huge difference over time.
+As of April 2026, the difference between the annual percentage yield (APY) of a typical savings account and a top high-yield savings account can be greater than 3.5%.
+If you have $10,000 in savings, a 3.5% difference in APY equals roughly $358 in additional interest per year.
+Compounded over five years, a 3.5% higher interest rate could earn you $1,949.

 Where to Keep Your Savings

-Three options to consider for savings are high-yield savings accounts, money market accounts and CDs.
+Three good savings options to consider are high-yield savings accounts, money market accounts and certificates of deposit (CDs).
 All three offer higher APYs than regular savings accounts, and each has its own pros and cons.

-- High-yield savings account: These work just like regular savings, only they pay substantially higher interest.
+- High-yield savings accounts: These work just like regular savings, only they pay substantially higher interest.
+As of this writing, high-yield savings accounts are advertising rates 10 times higher than the average savings account APY of 0.38%, according to FDIC data.
 High-yield savings accounts are often offered through online banks.

-- Money market account: Money market accounts also pay higher interest than traditional savings accounts.
-They typically come with a debit card or checkbook so you can make a limited number of payments, which makes them convenient as well.
+- Money market accounts: Money market accounts also pay higher interest than traditional savings accounts.
+They typically come with a debit card or checkbook so you can make a limited number of payments, which makes them convenient for accounts you want to use for spending and saving.

-- Certificate of deposit (CDs): These pay high rates of interest, but they're time-limited.
-Unlike a savings or money market account, a CD has a defined term.
+- Certificates of deposit: Unlike a savings or money market account, a CD has a defined term.
 At the end of the term, your CD closes and you roll your money into a new CD or move it elsewhere.
 If you need to withdraw money before the term is up, you may forfeit a portion of your interest.

-You don't necessarily have to pick only one type of account: You can have more than one savings account.
+You don't necessarily have to choose a single option: You can have more than one savings account.
 In fact, multiple accounts may be a good idea, especially as your savings—and savings goals—grow.

 The Bottom Line

 A more important question is whether you're saving enough.
-While it's interesting to consider what the average person has saved, only you can determine whether your savings, retirement and investment accounts are growing and thriving as they should be.
-If you want to save more, make it a priority.
-Increasing your savings is an excellent idea at any age.
+While it's interesting to consider average savings, only you can determine whether your savings, retirement and investment accounts are growing and thriving as they should be.
+If you want to improve your financial position, make it a priority.
+Increasing your savings, budgeting, paying down debt and monitoring your credit are all excellent actions to take, regardless of your age or how much you have saved.